-Speakers confirmed for the 5th Self-Publishing Conference
+Speakers at the April 2017 5th Self-Publishing Conference

 Details of professionals from across the industry who have confirmed their attendance as speakers at the conference.
 New speakers will be added as they are confirmed.

 Angus Phillips is Director of the Oxford International Centre for Publishing Studies.
 He has degrees from Oxford and Warwick universities, and before joining Oxford Brookes he ran a trade and reference list at Oxford University Press.
 He works as a consultant to the publishing industry and is often invited to speak at international conferences and events.

 Alysoun Owen is the Editor of the Writers’ and Artists’ Yearbook.
 Alysoun also works as a publishing consultant with extensive experience of researching, initiating and managing complex and high-profile publishing projects.

 Alice Jolly has published two novels with Simon and Schuster and has been commissioned four times by the Everyman Theatre in Cheltenham.
 She has also written for Paines Plough and her work has been performed at The Tristan Bates Theatre in Covent Garden and The Space, East London.
 Her memoir Dead Babies and Seaside Towns was published by Unbound in 2015.

 Andy Vosper is the Deputy Chief Executive of TJ International, a leading UK book manufacturer producing titles for a diverse range of publishers in the UK and internationally.
 He has over 30 years’ experience in book production and has been working with publishers across academic and trade markets, establishing long term relationships in quality book manufacturing.

 Clive Herbert joined Nielsen in 2002 as Publisher Relations Manager and has worked with publishers large and small, helping them to improve the quality of their bibliographic data to support their sales and marketing activities.
 Clive is Head of Publisher Services which includes account management and client servicing of publishers worldwide.